Design a 12V/27W SMPS Circuit with UC3843 SMPS Controller IC

 UC3843 Based SMPS Circuit Testing

-To test the circuit, we connect the input to supply AC and we connect the output to the multimeter as you can see, we have 243V as input and 12.43V as output.
+To test the circuit, we connect the input to the supply AC, and we connect the output to the multimeter.
+As you can see, we have 243V as input and 12.43V as output.

 UC3843 Based SMPS Circuit Testing